matecom57/mi-tutorial/docs/source/Estadistica/SIMPLE_LINEAR_REGRESSION_CORRELATION.rst

 the classical regression model.
 Regression analysis also can be carried out on data in which X is a random variable.

+1. Se dice que los valores de la variable independiente X son fijos.
+Esto significa que el investigador preselecciona los valores de X para que, al recopilar los datos, no puedan variar con respecto a estos valores.
+En este modelo, algunos autores se refieren a X como una variable no aleatoria y otros como una variable matemática.
+Cabe señalar que este supuesto clasifica nuestro modelo como un modelo de regresión clásico.
+El análisis de regresión también puede realizarse con datos donde X es una variable aleatoria.

-2. The variable X is measured without error.
+ 2. The variable X
+is measured without error.
 Since no measuring procedure is perfect, this means that the magnitude of the measurement error in X is negligible.

 3. For each value of X there is a subpopulation of Y values.
 For the usual inferential procedures of estimation and hypothesis testing to be valid, these subpopulations must be normally distributed.
 In order that these